usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

     **Encourage open reflection in chat or voice.**

-* **Bonus:** ask COs/CORs what they'd need in a real contract to support what the teams proposed.
+* **Bonus:** ask COs/CORs what they'd need in a real contract to support what the teams proposed.  <br>
-  **Optional Extensions**
+* **Optional Extensions**
    * Use a scoring rubric for peer voting or reflection (e.g., “most user-friendly,” “best accessibility plan,” “best integration of CO decisions”)
    * Ask teams to submit final slides or sketches to a shared folder or LMS
    * Invite SMEs or guest reviewers to provide light feedback or discussion points

 ### 14. Discussion:  Deciding The Best Way To Use (Or Not Use) Cloud To Support Your Mission {#discussion:-deciding-the-best-way-to-use-(or-not-use)-cloud-to-support-your-mission}

-    Total time allocation: 5-10 min
+Total time allocation: 5–10 min

 ### Activity Instructions:

 * **Purpose:** Using the cloud improperly or unnecessarily misdirects resources, but when used appropriately can make projects faster, scalable, and more efficient.
 * **Expected Outcomes**: Learners will be able to discern appropriate situations for using cloud services.